RealCyGuy/smoothosu/README.md

 > It is recommended to duplicate your skin's folder so your skin won't be destroyed if something goes wrong and you will keep your original skin.

 Change the working directory to the skin you want to make smooth.
 This folder can be found by clicking `Open current skin folder` in the settings.
+To change to the directory use this command a terminal replacing `/path/to/skin/folder` with... the path to your skin folder.

 ```shell
 cd /path/to/skin/folder